kkolade/myTemplate/readme.md

 # READ ME FOR ALL MY PROJECT

+Find below the usage for the folders I created

 * app folder - all backend/node codes.
 * src folder - All front-end source codes.
 * public folder - All public facing codes.